Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-BILL GROSS
+BILL GROSSPIMCO

 BIG BOLD BETS: With investors fleeing the stock market in droves, many are finding refuge at Pimco, Gross’s bond behemoth, which manages more than $1 trillion of other people’s money.
 In 2008, while the broader stock market dropped 38 percent, Pimco’s flagship Total Return fund was up 4.3 percent.
 His biggest gamble: buying $200 billion worth of distressed debt from Fannie Mae and Freddie Mac.
 On the day the Treasury announced that it would bail out the two mortgage giants, Gross’s funds made a $2.5 billion profit.